Call Abacus Life Settlements

 Antibiotics are very beneficial for infections.
 One must have a positive culture prior to prescribing antibiotics.

-Do you believe there is a cure for Lyme disease?
+Do you believe there is an effective treatment for Lyme disease?

 Lyme is a general term and is used loosely to identify infections that are resistant to treatment.
 If Lyme is bacterial then it is possible to eradicate the infection with long term antibiotics.
 If the patient has Lyme-like disease, one must treat the entire body, not just the infections, for life.